 2. Freelance Writing

-Freelance writing is another popular remote job which many people like to do.
+Freelance writing is another popular remote job that many people like to do.
 This is again an easy job to do considering you have a constant workflow and a good laptop, you can work from wherever you please.
-Many freelancers actually start out working remotely, and then may decide to apply to a larger organisation in the future
+Many freelancers actually start out working remotely and then may decide to apply to a larger organization in the future.

 3. Website Designing

-The more expertise web designers who are earning big bucks may eventually decide to rent an office space to work from, however if you are comfortable working remotely, whether at home or any other location, then web designing is a job which allows you the freedom to do so.
+The more expert web designers, who are earning big bucks, may eventually decide to rent an office space to work from.
+However, if you are comfortable working remotely, whether at home or any other location, then web designing is a job that allows you the freedom to do so.

 4. Social Media Management

 The 4th and final job which is popular to do remotely is social media management.
-Again, this is a position which mainly requires someone managing online social profiles and pages, and for this reason it can be done remotely with no office required.
+Again, this is a position that mainly requires someone managing online social profiles and pages, and for this reason, it can be done remotely with no office required.